WNderitu/data_science_capstone_project/README.md

 The difficult category is a growth stage that couldn't be grouped into either of the 4 growth categories.

-## Image Pre-processing and Feature engineering
+## Image Data Cleaning and Image preprocessing
- - Data cleaning, which invloves checking for duplicate images,
+ - Data cleaning involved checking for corrupted images, duplicate images, visually similar images, and class imbalance in the various categories.
+ - Image preprocessing will be done for data that will be used in the non-YOLO model.
+ - Image preprocessing is inbuilt in the YOLO model

 ## Machine learning Modelling
+You Only Look Once (YOLO) model and a Region Based Convolutional Neural Network will be used for object detection and counting.

+### Model Architecture

 ## Recommendations/Next Steps